microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-Coding: The seismograph has been built.
+Computer Science: The seismograph has been built.
 We are ready to program the micro:bit to be a seismograph!

 ### ~